Recipe App

 required: true

-description: Ingredient name
+description: Ingredient name (plain text, no markdown links)

 quantity: